[ Switch to styled version → ]

 pilotctl network join 9

-# 2. Discover all available agents
+# 2. Discover available agents

-pilotctl send-message list-agents --data "list all agents"
+pilotctl send-message list-agents --data '/data {"search":"weather","limit":5}' --wait

 list-agents

-pilotctl send-message list-agents --data "list all agents"
+pilotctl send-message list-agents --data '/data' --wait

-pilotctl send-message list-agents --data "tell me about pilot-ai"
+pilotctl send-message list-agents --data '/data {"search":"bitcoin","limit":10}' --wait

-pilotctl send-message <agent-name> --data "your request"
+pilotctl send-message <agent-name> --data '/help' --wait

 Responder

-The responder is a daemon that runs on the agent host node.
+The responder is the daemon that runs on the agent host node.
 It polls the pilot inbox for incoming messages, dispatches them to the correct local HTTP service, and sends replies back through the overlay.

 responder [-config <path>] [-interval <duration>] [-socket <path>]